What you'll learn

 }]);

 This code creates the block definitions, but it doesn't register the definitions with Blockly to make the blocks usable.
 We'll do that in src/index.js.
-Currently, we import blocks from the original sample file, text.js.
-Instead, we want to import the definitions we just added.
+Currently, the app imports blocks from the original sample file, text.js.
+Instead, it should import the definitions that were just added.
 Remove the original import:

 // Remove this!